uarch2019/uarch2019/index.md

 - Full program TDB

 ## Application Submission
 * **Eligibility**: Applicants must be undergraduate students in their last or second-to-last year or first-year graduate students in computer science or related fields as of fall 2019.
-International students are welcome to apply. *Applications from underrepresented groups in computing are especially welcome.*
+Students from around the world are welcome to apply. *Applications from underrepresented groups in computing are especially welcome.*
 * **Required Documents**:
   * A statement of purpose explaining why you want to attend this workshop.
 * **Optional**:
   * A note from the student’s advisor (if any) or teacher recommending them for the workshop.

-**Note: Applicants who are selected for the workshop will have travel, hotel, and conference registration costs covered for the workshop and the main program of the conference.
-For international students, travel cost may be capped (subsidized rather than fully covered).
+**Note: Applicants who are selected for the workshop will have hotel, and conference registration costs covered for the workshop and the main program of the conference.
+We will also cover travel, although it is possible that we will need to cap travel funding in order to reach the most students.
+We expect that travel funding will be sufficient to cover domestic flights, but may not be enough to fully cover some international flights and/or visa costs.
 Attendees are expected to stay from Sunday through Wednesday morning and to attend both the workshop and the conference main program.**

 ## Important Dates
 - **Mar 1**: [Submission Opens](https://docs.google.com/forms/d/e/1FAIpQLSdsEaCqNRF5RhxrplS-etOCLvbUWt9pfYfY-ABR6F2y-RAIag/viewform?vc=0&c=0&w=1)